adas1gupta/Leetcode/Heaps/K-Closest-Points-to-Origin/README.md

 See `solution.py`

 ## ✅ Time & Space
-- Time: O(mlogk) #m is the number of add calls; k is the size of the heap
+- Time: O(nlogk) #n is the length of the input array; k is the size of the heap
 - Space: O(k)